 - (1) Commingled equity funds are highly liquid and can be redeemed within short-term periods of time.
 The System's investments of this type consist of institutional investment funds one international ACWIexUS equity fund that is diversified across developed and emerging market countries and sectors and two domestic large cap equity index funds (S&P 500 Index and Russell 1000 Index).
 The fair value of these investment types has been determined using the NAV per share of the investments. - (2) Commingled real estate fund: The System's commingled real estate fund is a core investment strategy designed to deliver a relatively high level of current income combined with moderate appreciation potential.
-It is comprised of institutional quality office, retail, residential and industrial investments in major markets throughout the U.S. The redemption frequency of the real estate fund is quarterly, if liquidity is available, with a notice of redemption 45 days before the end of a quarter.
-The Fund fully satisfied all outstanding redemption requests as of its year end September 30, 2016 and is operating without a redemption queue. - (3) Commingled fixed income funds: The commingled fixed income assets are held in the System's unconstrained bond portfolio and are comprised of two pooled funds invested in a Private ABS Sector Fund and a Private Short-Term Fund that are part of the overall separate account portfolio. - (4) Private Debt direct lending funds: The System's two direct lending funds are each invested through a master-feeder structure, on a leveraged basis primarily in senior secured loans of private U.S. lower-middle-market companies.
-Strategies employ a capital preservation focus and structured investments with strong covenant provisions to reduce associated risks, underwriting multiple cushions to provide downside protections.
-Investment period is generally 3-5 years with reinvestment of committed capital.
+It is comprised of institutional quality office, retail, residential and industrial investments in major markets throughout the U.S. The redemption frequency of the real estate fund is quarterly, if liquidity is available, with a notice of redemption 45 days before the end of a quarter. - (3) Commingled fixed income funds: The System's commingled fixed income fund is fairly liquid and can be redeemed within short periods of time.
+This is an institutional quality fund that invests in high, medium, and low grade instruments such as US treasuries, investment grade corporates, securitized products, and derivatives.
+The fund is designed to provide current income through tactical positioning.
+The fair value of these investment types has been determined using the NAV per share of the investments. - (4) Private real estate funds: The System's two private real estate funds are designed to act as a diversifier and alpha generator to the core real estate portfolio.
+Investments are made in middle-market assets across various domestic and international regions and sectors such as industrial, multifamily, office, and retail.